 One of the most spectacular hotel-rooftop bars in Athens, with a view to the hills of Acropolis and Lycabettus, this 13th-floor bar is known for exquisite cocktails and a modern upbeat atmosphere.
 With disco-style lighting and a long menu of drinks, it is definitely a fun destination for a night out, a few steps away from the upscale area of Kolonaki.
 Molecular mixology stands at the heart of this space.
 Cocktails containing Greek ingredients and homemade bitters are exciting.
 Some of them are inspired by the celestial name of the bar and astronomy in general.

-Drinking and watching your cocktail being prepped with a direct view to the Acropolis is one of the most unique experiences you can have downtown Athens.
-This 10th-floor bar serves amazing signature and classic cocktails in a spectacular setting.
+Drinking and watching your cocktail being prepped with a direct view of the Acropolis is one of the most unique experiences you can have in downtown Athens.
+This 10th-floor bar serves amazing signature and classic cocktails in a spectacular setting near the swimming pool.
 Modern luxury is core to the hotel’s philosophy, so get a scoop on how it is defined in Athenian terms.

 A very iconic space formerly known as “Zonars” and hosting over the last century legendary international VIPs has recently been renovated and renamed as Athénée to denote old-school Athenian splendor.
 It looks like the chic lobby of a luxury hotel that serves dinner and fabulous cocktails at the bar.
 “Zonars” opened its doors for the first time back in 1939.
 Greek entrepreneur Karolos Zonaras who was successful in the US envisioned a luxurious Viennese-style café.
 A stone’s throw from Hotel Grand Bretagne it was visited by the same celebrity guests including Sophia Loren, Antony Quinn, and recently Anna Wintour.
 In a heritage building that seems to be the most expensive real estate lot in the city, history revives.
 Cheers to that revival, its amazing mixologists, and chef!